ayoun-124/Pixels4230/README.md

 ## Cheat Codes
 Use this cheat code to modify your gameplay

--**Infinte Health** - Temporarily gives inifite health to the character.
+-**Infinte Health** - Temporarily gives inifite health to the character when "G" is pressed.